anooptalwar1/Terraform/README.md

 # Terraform-Azure-Environment-Based-Modules

-Simultaneous build of dev, staging and production environment modules along with mutiple resources
+Simultaneous build of dev, staging and production environment modules along with multiple resources

 Modules can be found in /environments with dev, staging and production